jasonjac2/OneMoreWiki/Edit-Commands.md

 ## To lowercase (Ctrl + Shift + U)
 Converts the selected text to lowercase.

+## Invert Selection
+Inverts the selection on the current page, de-selecting all selected content and selecting all non-selected content.

 ## Join Paragraph
 Joins multiple selected consecutive lines into a single paragraph, eliminating soft-breaks.